Dawn of War - Review

 That toolbar is huge

 The hotkey problem wouldn't be a big deal if the AI of the units was better.
-Since I could not dispense commands through quick-selects and hot keys, I had to rely on the mouse, menus, and maps.
+Since I could not dispense commands through quick-selects and hotkeys, I had to rely on the mouse, menus, and maps.
 If they could make intelligent decisions about what to attack and defend, it could make up for my inabilities as the commander.
 Alas, the units are far from the word "capable" when it comes to thinking, which leads to some frustrating situations.
 I could not count the number of times I would be looking over the battlefield and see one of the squads simply standing in the middle of the firefight, not doing anything.
 They would just stand idle, as though I had ordered a cease-fire, while the world burned around them.
-Enemies would even be shooting them and I could see the units physically reacting to bullets and dying from them, but still they would do nothing until I interrupted their idle brain waves and ordered them to attack.
+Enemies would even be shooting them and I could see the units physically reacting to bullets and dying from them, but still, they would do nothing until I interrupted their idle brain waves and ordered them to attack.
 This sudden command would almost set them into a frenzy as they would return to killing everything around them like they were supposed to, even though their stance would dictate otherwise.

 Each squad and unit had a stance ability to help control the AI.
 It was supposed to tell the units to either hold defensive positions or be aggressive and chase down the enemy.
 I rarely ever changed this from the standard defensive stance in which they would briefly give chase to the enemy before returning to their position.
 If I let them stay in the super aggressive stance, the chase would usually lead them directly into an ambush.
 Yet for seemingly no reason, the guys would just get lazy and stand there as bullet sponges until I stepped in and told them what to do.
-It was also annoying that if you told a squad to attack a building or unit, if the squad members in the back row were not close enough, they would just stand there instead of getting within range and attacking.
+It was also annoying that if you told a squad to attack a building or unit if the squad members in the back row were not close enough, they would just stand there instead of getting within range and attacking.
 What kind of logic is that?
 It almost ruins the whole point of wanting squads in the first place.

-Dawn of War separated itself from its competition by focusing on squad-based strategy.
-While Starcraft and Warcraft made you control individual units en mass with only about 20 at a time, Dawn of War let you select them by the squad, meaning that a lot more units could be fighting on the battlefield at the same time.
-As enticing as this is, it means that you have slightly less control over the units because they behave based on the squad in they're in.
+Dawn of War separated itself from its competition by focusing on a squad-based strategy.
+While Starcraft and Warcraft made you control individual units en mass with only about 20 at a time, Dawn of War let you select them by squad, meaning that a lot more units could be fighting on the battlefield at the same time.
+As enticing as this is, it means that you have slightly less control over the units because they behave based on the squad they're in.
 Since all the units took up physical space on the battlefield, they'd sometimes get in each other's way, forcing me to maneuver them over and over again just to make sure they were all attacking a building, or moving out of the way of a big vehicle.
 Perhaps all this was intentional on the developer's part to force me to take into account how a big group of soldiers could create some issues in a confined space.
 Regardless of the reason, it made things frustrating at times.

 Perhaps I'm better at strategy games than I was when I first played Dawn of War and Starcraft, or it might just be that I'm quicker at adapting different play styles than I was, but I felt like DoW pushed and challenged me in just the right ways.
-It forced me to adopt different methods of attack than my typical strategies I used to employ when playing RTS games.
+It forced me to adopt different methods of attack than the typical strategies I used to employ when playing RTS games.
 This type of challenge is really what you want out of this genre.
 It managed to be tough enough to be a challenge, but not frustratingly difficult, making the victories taste that much sweeter.
-By the end I had a much better understanding of how to use the Blood Ravens, its various vehicles and the strategies I could utilize, which I would put to much greater use in the Dark Crusade expansion.
+By the end, I had a much better understanding of how to use the Blood Ravens, its various vehicles, and the strategies I could utilize, which I would put to much greater use in the Dark Crusade expansion.
 For example, in the final mission, a boss unit, with an enormous amount of health and damage-output, wiped the floor with the marines I had available.
 However, since I had a particular building upgrade, I was able to steadily drop units directly in front of him and slowly wear him down, keeping him surrounded and isolated from any assistance.

 Presentation

 Dawn of War is an old game that certainly hasn't aged well.
-At the time of its release, I'm sure it was a technical powerhouse, but on my PC I found a windowed, lower resolution to be preferable to a full screen experience of old blurry textures and close-ups of characters "talking."
-It was a design choice they would later rescind, but in Dawn of War, the camera zooms in real close to the characters' faces so you can see them open and close their gaping maws as the voice actors deliver their dialogue.
+At the time of its release, I'm sure it was a technical powerhouse, but on my PC I found a windowed, lower resolution to be preferable to a full-screen experience of old blurry textures and close-ups of characters "talking."
+It was a design choice they would later rescind, but in Dawn of War, the camera zooms in really close to the characters' faces so you can see them open and close their gaping maws as the voice actors deliver their dialogue.
 It's comical and can take away from the drama of the moment when they look like fish gulping in water.

 Not sure if this is supposed to look bad or just really aged graphics